ministryofjustice/security-guidance/policies/secure-email-transfer-guide.md

 ## External emails

-System Administrators must ensure that all outgoing emails are automatically appended with a [disclaimer](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-security-guidelines/).
+Technical users must ensure that all outgoing emails are automatically appended with a [disclaimer](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-security-guidelines/).

 ## Auto-forward

-System Administrators should ensure auto-forwarding is used responsibly and in line with the MoJ's [Information Classification Handling and Security Guide](information-classification-handling-and-security-guide.md).
+Technical users should ensure auto-forwarding is used responsibly and in line with the MoJ's [Information Classification Handling and Security Guide](information-classification-handling-and-security-guide.md).
 As part of this responsibility they must:

 * disable auto-forward to external domains, where this is required it should be controlled by creating custom RBAC roles
 * advise users to only forward emails from an MoJ email address to an email address that provides the same or higher security standards